Grant Process FAQ

 How long do we need to have had our Dept. of Treasury designation as a 501(c)(3) organization?

-2 years as of June 15th of the year that the organization is applying.
+An eligible nonprofit must have held their 501(c)(3) status for 2 years, as of July 15th of the year that the organization is applying.

 What is the deadline for the grant application?